qinenergy/webvision-2020-public/videolearning/README.md

 ## Challenge Data

-The data folder comprises explanation and the download script for the challenge test data: [./data](./data)

 To give you an idea how the the dataset test data and the challenge test data compare on the vanilla benchmark, we run a short evaluation with the same model on both data (trained over 50 epochs, 2048 dim embedding layer):

 ![Comparison](https://hildekuehne.github.io/img/comp_test_challenge.png)

-You can see that the challenge data did a bit better in our first vanilla test than the original test dataset, but results are comparable.
+You can see that the challenge data did a bit better in the vanilla test than the original test dataset, but results are comparable.

-## Submission

-Details for submission will be announced soon!